Are good problem-solvers

 Did you know a simple game of hide-and-go-seek can help develop problem-solving skills?
 Playing a game like this in the outdoors allows children to make observations, look for patterns and listen to discover where their friends and family might be hiding.
-Nature presents challenges for children; let kids use their own ideas to solve them.
+Nature presents challenges for children; letting kids use their own ideas to solve them.
 Such challenges can also inspire cooperation — kids may try solving those problems with other kids before engaging their parents, teachers or play leaders.

 Time spent outdoors supports many aspects of children’s health.
 Below is a snapshot from Dr. Stephen R. Kellert of Yale University "Nature and Childhood Development." that cites the importance of nature play and how it relates to problem solving during a child's development.
 Also included is a statement from National Wildlife Federation and their findings from a 2010 survey.